criticalhop/kalc/README.md

 `kubectl-val` is a developer preview and currently supports a subset of resource/limits validation and partial label match validation.

 We invite you to follow [@criticalhop](https://twitter.com/criticalhop) on [Twitter](https://twitter.com/criticalhop) and to chat with the team at [#kubectl-val](https://tinyurl.com/y5s98dw6) on [freenode](https://freenode.net/).
-If you have any questions or suggestions - feel free to open a [github issue](https://github.com/criticalhop/kubectl-val/issues).
+If you have any questions or suggestions - feel free to open a [github issue](https://github.com/criticalhop/kubectl-val/issues) or contact andrew@criticalhop.com directly.

-For enterprise enquiries, use the following form: [criticalhop.com/demo](https://www.criticalhop.com/demo) or write us an email at info@criticalhop.com
+For enterprise enquiries, use the form on CriticalHop website: [criticalhop.com/demo](https://www.criticalhop.com/demo) or write us an email at info@criticalhop.com